amstu2/the-haem-dream/README.md

 * MLflow and postgresDB instances deployed via helm chart with correct Secrets, SAs etc.
     * Mlflow uses Google Cloud Storage as a backend for artifact storage
 * Ray training code is running and will train a Densenet-121 model.
-Tested with TRUNCATE_DATASET variable set, so evaluation performance is still not known.
-    * Model performance and checkpoints are logged following run - works locally but not in cloud.
     * Variations from paper:
         * Cell images were altered as per common computer vision training tasks
             * Brightness, contrast variations common according to SME
             * Flipped to generalise cell structure
             * AdamW optimizer used over Adam
 * Streamlit UI is deployed into production namespace
-* CI/CD implemented via Github Actions to build ray train, ray serve and Streamlit UI images, as well autonomously deploy the streamlit image on build.
+* CI/CD implemented via Github Actions to build ray train, ray serve and Streamlit UI images, as well as autonomously deploying the streamlit image on build.
 * Appropriate role bindings for each deployment, GCS/GAR work as expected

 ### What is not working?
-* Could not request GPUs on GKE's Autopilot cluster - request for 2x NVIDIA L4s was rejected by Google.
-    * Train manifest GPU requests are commented out.
-* Ray serve code not yet tested
-* Streamlit UI still basic and not tested
+* Streamlit UI is bare-bones and needs polish
-* Ray train does not correctly log model artifacts

 ## Version History
 * v1.0.0 was released for ML engineering job application deadline